medly/medly-components/CONTRIBUTING.md

 ## Development workflow

 After setting the project, run yarn to fetch all the dependencies.
-On doing so, run the following commands:
+Then you can run the following commands:

 - `yarn clean` to delete `node_modules` and remove all linking across packages.
 Once done, you must run `yarn` & `yarn build` to build the packages again.
 - `yarn storybook` to run storybook for local developments.